This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Beautifully decorated ceiling at the Hypostyle Halls at the Temple of Kom Ombo / What to See at the Temple of Kom Ombo

-Check out the depiction of Horus and Thoth pouring consecration water over Ptolemy XII.
+Among these captivating depictions, be sure to seek out the representation of the revered deities Horus and Thoth, ceremoniously pouring consecration water over none other than Ptolemy XII.

 Temple of Kom Ombo